Best Mountain Bikes for Kids 5 to 8 Years Old

 Buying one of the best mountain bikes for kids really starts to pay off in the 5-8 year old category.
 The children have developed basic bike handling skills.
 They start riding faster and pushing into more challenging terrain.
 This combined with their increasing weight means that the bike quality can start to have a significant impact on rider performance.
 In fact, Bike Austria does not even allow kids to participate in the Kids MTB Summer Camps with a lower end mountain bikes purely for safety reasons.

-As you child moves on from the smaller 14″ and 16″ bikes to one of the best mountain bikes with 20″ wheels like those from Early Rider, there are three aspects that require closer consideration for 5, 6, 7, and 8 year olds: Brakes, gearing and suspension.
+As you child moves on from the smaller 14″ and 16″ bikes to one of the best mountain bikes with 20″ wheels like the from Mondraker, there are three aspects that require closer consideration for 5, 6, 7, and 8 year olds: Brakes, gearing and suspension.

 V-Brakes vs. Disc Brakes